Minnesota Rubber began as the (Jim) Wilson Packing and Rubber

 Village in the Park.

-Also see the articles in the
+Also see Something in

 This perspective is looking south on Wooddale.
 The